Bogdan Tanjević: 1977–78: Yugoslav title, FIBA Korać Cup final

 The beginning of the second part of the league season began with two uncomfortable and nervy away trips for Tanjević's team: first to Valjevo where the Sarajevans barely managed to overcome KK Metalac in the last two minutes of the game and then to Rijeka where KK Kvarner was no less resilient and it took a lot of effort from Bosna stars Delibašić, Varajić, and Radovanović to pull out a 100-103 win.
 Jugoplastika beating Partizan in Split allowed Bosna to catch up to Partizan at the top of the league table.
 Week 17 brought another spectacular game with Bosna travelling to Split for an away clash against old rivals Jugoplastika: with a lot on the line in front of a hostile home crowd at Gripe Hall in a televised event that attracted a large TV audience, the contest featured many lead changes as Jugoplastika led 100-93 few minutes until the end as Bosna managed a 0-10 run and eventually won 108-114.
 With six games left in the league season, every single week featured great drama.
 Travelling away to Čačak, Bosna eked out a 111-118 overtime win versus Borac followed by another difficult away match, this time in Zagreb where they defeated Cibona 89-92.
-The title was decided in a game that saw Bosna travel to Belgrade to play Partizan in early April 1978.
-The game took place only days after the same two teams contested the Korac Cup final in Banja Luka and considering Partizan won that game as well as the one back in the first half of the league season, the Belgrade team also entered this contest as a favourite.
-However, Bosna proved resilient, managing to put in a great performance and lead for most of the match.
+The title was decided in a game that saw Bosna travel to Belgrade to play Partizan on 24 March 1978.
+The game took place only three days after the same two teams contested the Korac Cup final in Banja Luka and considering Partizan won that game as well as the one back in the first half of the league season, the Belgrade team also entered this contest as a favourite.
+However, Bosna proved resilient, managing to put in a great performance and lead for most of the game.
 At the very end with Partizan trailing by two points, Delibašić kept his cool to score on two crucial free-throws as Bosna won 102-109 and almost secured the title.
-For the title to be mathematically secured, Bosna had to win the last game of the season at home against KK Rabotnički.
-In the end, Bosna finished with a 23–3 record, two games ahead of second-place Ranko Žeravica-coached KK Partizan's 21–5.
+For the title to be mathematically secured, Bosna had to win the last game of the league season at home against KK Radnički on 27 March 1978.
+Played in front of the sold-out Skenderija packed with 7,000 eager fans, the contest was never in doubt with Bosna up by 17 at the half and eventually winning 110-88 behind Varajić's 34 points and Delibašić adding 26.
+In the end, Yugoslav champions Bosna finished the league season with a 23–3 record, two games ahead of second-place Ranko Žeravica-coached KK Partizan's 21–5.